 A few basic questions can help you start learning how to be a copywriter: Are your readers already doing what you want them to do?
 Are they signing up for your email newsletter, registering for your membership site, or downloading your ebook?

 If not, you need to study a master craftsman’s copywriting secret.

 This technique is like a remote control that gets your readers to take action.
 Press this “magic button” and you’ll see your results improve dramatically.

 The secret, masters-only technique to compelling your readers to act is to …

-There’s nothing magical or tricky to getting someone to do something just by asking them, right?
+There’s nothing magical or tricky about getting someone to do something by just asking them, right?
 That’s completely obvious.

 And most copy doesn’t do it.